bitcoinclassic/bitcoinclassic/doc/README.md

-Bitcoin Core 0.12.99
+Bitcoin Classic 0.12.99
 =====================

 Setup
 ---------------------
-[Bitcoin Core](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
+[Bitcoin Classic](https://bitcoinclassic.com/) is a fork of the original Bitcoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------